warmcat/libwebsockets/minimal-examples/http-server/minimal-http-server-eventlib-demos/README.md

-# lws minimal http server eventlib
+# lws minimal http server eventlib demos

-This demonstrates a minimal http server that can use any of the event libraries
+This demonstrates a slightly more complex demo that can use any of the event loops (it defaults to poll)

+It uses statically included plugins to provide the lws test server functions

 Commandline option|Meaning
 ---|---